 A grey water system diverts untreated, relatively clean wastewater from bathroom sinks, bathtubs, showers and washing machines to landscape.
 Wastewater from kitchen sinks, dishwashers or toilets is not suitable for a grey water system.

 Last week we had the simplest of grey water systems installed—laundry to landscape.
 No permit necessary!
 Greywater Landscape Design installed the system in less than a day.
-If you’re handy, you could install one yourself.
+If you’re handy, you could install one yourself for about $300.

 Benefits of a grey water system